khanna-vijay/Container-tracing-Nodejs-application/Lab-010-Setting-up-Kubernetes-Cluster/README.md

 ```
 read -p "Enter a unique EKS cluster Name : " EKS_CLUSTER_NAME ; echo "EKS Cluster Name to be used is "$EKS_CLUSTER_NAME
 ```
+Saving the Cluster Name to bash-profile.
+In case the Cloud9 Instance Reboots, these variables will be saved and exported automatically
 ```
 echo "export EKS_CLUSTER_NAME=${EKS_CLUSTER_NAME}" >> ~/.bash_profile
 ```